In His Steps

 In His Steps is a religious fiction novel written by Charles Monroe Sheldon.
-First published in 1896, the book has sold more than 50 million copies and ranks as one of the bestselling books of all time.
+First published in 1896, the book has sold more than 50 million copies and is one of the bestselling books of all time.
 The full title of the book is In His Steps: What Would Jesus Do?

 Although variations of the phrase "What would Jesus do?" have been used by Christians for centuries as a form of imitatio dei, the imitation of God, it gained greater currency following the publication of the book.

 Chicago Advance, the original publisher, failed to register the copyright in the proper form.
 Other publishers took advantage of this, publishing the book without paying the author royalties.
 This resulted in lowered prices, but multiple publishers led to larger sales.

 History

 In the 1880s, Charles Monroe Sheldon began writing "sermon stories" for his Sunday night services.
 These asked the question "What would Jesus do?" in the lives of various characters.
 They were published in the Congregational magazine, Advance, and used by other ministers.
 The book's ten-cent paperback edition sold 100,000 copies.

 In 2006, the critic Gregory Jackson wrote that "Even today, In His Steps is the focus of annual youth gatherings" and part of the What would Jesus do?
 Movement.